‘All I Want For Christmas Is You’ streams suddenly skyrocket — thanks to Filipinos

 (KRON) — The calendar just hit September, and we are still months away from Christmas.
-But there is already a large segment of people getting in the holiday mood by streaming one of the season’s most recognizable tunes.
+But there’s already a large segment of people getting in the holiday mood by streaming one of the season’s most recognizable tunes.

-“All I Want for Christmas Is You” by Mariah Carey suddenly racked in over 300,000 streams on Spotify on the first day of the month.
+Mariah Carey’s “All I Want for Christmas Is You” suddenly racked in over 300,000 streams on Spotify on the first day of the month.

 “Not yet!!!
-I’ll allow it for my Filipino lambs though,” Carey tweeted Saturday in reference to the sudden uptick in streams to begin the month.
+I’ll allow it for my Filipino lambs though,” Carey said Saturday in reference to the sudden uptick in streams to begin the month.
 “I don’t make the rules!”

 According to Spotify Charts, “All I Want for Christmas Is You” was streamed 112,040 times in the Philippines on Sept.
-1. Filipinos are known for having the longest Christmas celebrations worldwide, which typically begin in September.
+1 — the 82nd most-streamed song in the country that day.
+Filipinos are known for having the longest Christmas celebrations worldwide, which typically begin in September.

 Perhaps, Carey thinks beginning the Christmas festivities in September is a bit early.
 In 2021, the singer replied to a KRON4 tweet about when she prefers to get in the holiday spirit.